jonasermert/FlutterWithJava/README.md

-# flutterwithjava
+# FlutterWithJava

-A new Flutter project.
+First tries with Flutter and Java

 ## Getting Started